-We may determine to hold more than one closing with respect to the sale of Series A-1 Preferred Units in this offering.
+We may determine to hold more than one closing with respect to transactions in our Series A-1 Preferred Units pursuant to this offering.
 The initial closing and any subsequent closings will be held at times and places and on the dates selected by us.